temmylolu/LITA_Class_Documentation/README.md

 ##### EXAMPLE
 ![Basic Excel functions](https://github.com/user-attachments/assets/7d6b7423-a99a-4698-a4dc-b0424fabf529)

-- Conditional functions
+2. Conditional functions
-   - The Excel functions used in calculating for this datasheet is a conditional function: AVERAGEIF, SUMIF, MAXIF, MINIF, COUNTIF.
+   The Excel functions used in calculating this datasheet are conditional functions: AVERAGEIF, SUMIF, MAXIF, MINIF, and COUNTIF.
    - The calculations are shown in the worksheet
+   -
   ##### EXAMPLE
 ![Basic excel function2](https://github.com/user-attachments/assets/a957c2da-65a9-4c38-9b6e-bde81afb9936)

 ----